SerpentBytes/siteit/README.md

 | Horizontal rule | `___`        | `<hr />`                |
 | "                | `***`        | `<hr />`               |
 | Heading 1         | `# Heading` | `<h1>Heading</h1>`     |

-**As of recent commit additional markdown features are supported with inconsistent CSS styling.
-Full support will be _officially_ introduced in subsequent commits**

 ---
 ## Contributing